Learn About the Debtors Anonymous 12...

 The eleventh step focuses on strengthening one’s spiritual connection through prayer and meditation, seeking guidance and clarity rather than material gain.

-The twelfth and final step centers on practicing these principles in daily life and sharing personal experience with others who are struggling with debt-related stress.
+The twelfthand final step centers on practicing these principles in daily life, developing action plans through a pressure relief group, and sharing personal experience, strength, and hope with others who are struggling with debt-related stress.

 Finding Debtors Anonymous 12-Step Recovery Meetings

-If you or someone you know is currently embroiled in debt, Debtors Anonymous may provide the support system needed to become free from debt forever.
-Now is a better time than ever to seek the help and support of others who have also found themselves in your situation.
+If you or someone you know is currently embroiled in debt, attending face-to-face, telephone, and internet DA meetings may provide the support system needed to become free from debt forever.
+Now is a better time than ever to find a meeting and seek the help and support of others who have also found themselves in your situation.
 Remaining in debt can only get worse over time.

 Return to Resource Library